open-contracting/european-union-support/2019_regulation.md

 * [FAQ](https://docs.ted.europa.eu/home/eforms/FAQ/index.html)
 * [Examples](https://github.com/OP-TED/eForms-SDK/tree/main/examples)

 The Publications Office has also started work on a [TED XML Data Converter](https://github.com/OP-TED/ted-xml-data-converter).
 However, as of 2022-07-07, it is incomplete (it covers only F05, F12, F21, F22, F23, F24) and has not been updated since its first publication on 2022-05-20.
 Thus, it is not being used as an authoritative source (e.g. it could have been used in the "Add the XPath from TED XML" step).
-It does include a useful table of [XML elements that can't be converted from TED to eForms](https://github.com/OP-TED/ted-xml-data-converter/blob/main/ted-elements-not-convertible.md).
+It does include a useful table of [XML elements that can't be converted from TED to eForms](https://github.com/OP-TED/ted-xml-data-converter/blob/main/ted-elements-not-convertible.md). **Note:** Development has resumed: [0.4.0](https://github.com/OP-TED/ted-xml-data-converter/releases/tag/0.4.0), [0.5.0](https://github.com/OP-TED/ted-xml-data-converter/releases/tag/0.5.0).

 ### OCDS